staslebedenko/azure-container-landscape/README.md

 There are two steps to do it via Azure Portal.

 Kubernetes connectivity
-* Navigate into resource group MC_dcc-modern-cluster_dcc-modern-cluster_northeurope
+* Navigate into resource group MC_cont-land-cluster_cont-land-cluster_northeurope
 * Open Virtual network there
 * Open Service endpoints and click add
 * Select Microsoft.SQL from dropdown and select aks-vnet in the next dropdown.